Billy Walsh (Australian footballer): Fitzroy (VFL)

 He was cleared from Moe to Fitzroy on 5 May 1944, and played his only senior game for Fitzroy against St Kilda, at the Brunswick Street Oval, on 6 May 1944.

 Preston (VFA)

 Cleared from Fitzroy to Preston on 27 April 1945, he played in 7 games (7 goals) in 1945.

+Post-War Football

+Following the conclusion of World War II, Walsh remained involved in football at association and local levels.
+In 1946, he played and coached at Kew in the VFL Sub-District competition, where he won the Clota Medal as the league’s best and fairest player.
+He then moved to Holbrook in 1947, where he continued his football career in country competition, playing and leading the club in the post-war period.

 Military service

 Walsh served in the Royal Australian Air Force (from 15 January 1942 to 30 November 1945) during World War II.
 He did not serve overseas.

 Death

 He died at the Heidelberg Repatriation Hospital, in Heidelberg, Victoria, on 11 September 1986.